Skip to contents

 More control

-If you want to have more fine-grained control, consider the RMD template rqti: singlechoice-complex, which uses more yaml attributes.
+If you want to have more fine-grained control, consider the RMD template singlechoice-complex, which uses more yaml attributes.
 In addition you can also set feedback for correct and incorrect responses.

 ---